embedded-graphics/embedded-text/README.md

 TextBox for embedded-graphics

-This crate provides a configurable `TextBox` to render multiline text using [embedded-graphics].
+This crate provides a configurable `TextBox` to render multiline text inside a bounding `Rectangle` using [embedded-graphics].

 `TextBox` supports the common text alignments:
  - `LeftAligned`